mfarache/jekyll-now/_posts/2020-05-18-Query-S3-Athena-AWS-Glue.md

 # What is Athena ?

 Athena enable to run SQL queries on your file-based data sources from S3.
-Business use cases around data analysys with decent size of volume data make a good fit for this We could also provide some basic reporting capabilities based on simple JSON formats.
+Business use cases around data analysys with decent size of volume data make a good fit for this.

+We could also provide some basic reporting capabilities based on simple JSON formats.

 Behind the scenes Athena uses Presto (open sourced by Facebook) as distributed SQL engine and Apache Hive DDL syntax to create, drop, and alter tables and partitions.